supriyasawant/django-gstudio/docs/index.rst

 ===================================
-Django-Blog-Zinnia's documentation!
+Django-gstudio's documentation!
 ===================================

 Welcome to the version |version| of the documentation.

-You can also find the differents editions of the `documentation online at readthedocs.org`_.
+You may also find the differents editions of the `documentation online at readthedocs.org`_.

+The current documentation text was from the doc base of django-blog-zinnia.
+We haven't written django-gstudio specific documentation as yet.
+We still keep the django-blog-zinnia documentation since it may be useful before we write gstudio specific documentation.

 .. toctree::